omunroe-com/navewiki/[HowTo]-Compiling-and-Setting-Up-Build-Tools.md

 ```

 The above executes [Google's Closure Compiler](http://code.google.com/closure/compiler/).
 You can easily tweak it to call the [YUI Compressor](http://developer.yahoo.com/yui/compressor/) or any other command-line utility.

+## Task Options

+Tasks in `Cakefile`s can have options.
+This is important if you want to be able to provide parameters such as the target environment (production, development, etc.), source or target directory, etc. For more information, [check out CoffeeScript's own Cakefile](http://github.com/jashkenas/coffee-script/blob/master/Cakefile#L21).